Reconstruction: A History of Music

 Ultimately, the tabloid-promoted excesses of "Brit Pop" and Blur's absurdist eclecticism, at times self-parodying and making their albums quite inconsistent in quality (the sessions for Modern Life Is Rubbish produced nearly as many songs inspired by Syd Barrett as by Ray Davies) both becloud the sheer poignant beauty of their great moments: 'Sing', 'For Tomorrow' (especially in its Primrose Hill Extended version, first a single-only track, thankfully included on The Best Of), 'Pressure on Julian', 'Oily Water', 'Young and Lovely', 'Girls and Boys', 'Badhead', 'Clover Over Dover', 'Beetlebum', 'Essex Dogs', '1992', 'Trimm Trabb', 'Music Is My Radar'.
 As much as the biggest surprise in '90's Rock will always remain Radiohead's startling progression from being the British contribution to the post-Nirvana "Modern Rock" one-hit-wonderland to being the bandyes, them, as so many surprised listeners found it necessary to remind themselvesresponsible for O.K Computer, Blur's own shift away from Baggy nothingness was no less impressive.
 After all, they did it at least twice: as a young band dismissive of its own work, experimenting because its future looked bleak anyway; then, "Brit Pop," which genuinely startled many listeners and observers who had long since convinced themselves that the Rock world would never free itself of the reign of the Heavy, whether Glam Metal or "Grunge," and the Retread (Petty, Mellencamp).
 Blur at their best surprised to the point of sublimity, especially due to Coxon's magisterial guitar work or Albarn's uncanny ability to pull off instantly-iconic melodies and tag lines.

 As for Suede and Pulp, the bands that, compared to Blur, meld Reconstructionist ideas and methods into the Indie music of the time more consistently and naturally (instead of Blur's dizzying juxtapositions) and in retrospect seem like the true almost-successors of The Smiths....
 Suede's Brett Anderson's voice wasto use the imagery he employed in those daysan untamed animal scaling skyline fall-out.
 Whereas when Morrissey went falsetto, the weakness of his voice made the move seem like a point being made in an argument, Anderson's heights were grittier, real.
 Of course, we love the amateur; Morrissey fit his times perfectly.
 But in the early 1990's, we dreamed of surpassing Rock's past greats, in this case David Bowie (who, throughout the Reconstruction era, tried to dig out his pre-Let's Dance self, both in spirit, on albums like Earthling, and more directly, on the still-unreleased Toy).
 Anderson matched Glam Bowie in emotional-flare vocals, the rapid transgressions from normal to something else: not exactly feminine, of course, since men never really sound like women (though Jeff Hanson, on the Kill Rock Stars label, would come close) and women never sound like men.
 Rather, Anderson took Morrissey's presentation of the asexual male as higher entityintellectual but still beautifuland connected it with Glam Bowie's sex drive to create a fleeting illusion of the heterosexual male, of suburban hinterland birth no less, as a work of art.
-The women who would thus want to ravage him got what they, perhaps, wanted.
-Morrissey, on the other hand, had declined, though of course in 1991, before Suede was the Suede we would come to know, he was baring his chest like a real Rock star.
-No wonder his and Anderson's friendship didn't lastthey were competitorsand Anderson turned to Bowie instead, specifically perversely inspired by the latter's legendary drug abuse.
+The women who would thus want to ravage him got what they perhaps wanted.
+Morrissey, as legend has it, refused such offers, though of course in 1991, before Suede was the Suede we would come to know, he was baring his chest like a real Rock star.
+No wonder his and Anderson's friendship didn't lastthey were competitorsand Anderson turned to Bowie instead, specifically perversely inspired by the latter's legendary, but long past, drug abuse.

 The narrators of Cocker's songs, meanwhile, stay mired in the suburban morass, or rather find that it extended to the metropole, besmirching one's dreams-come-true.
 Being rejected, in work and in play, leads to no release; one keeps struggling, without knowing why.
 This Is Hardcore , especially for its epic titular track (and promotional video), certainly receives a great deal of attention as a primary document of Cocker's downfall into stardom, but the album overall doesn't recreate the dreadful malaise that voids our interior fantasies and overwhelms our interpersonal dramas as effectively as the songs of His 'n' Hers and Different Class (though perhaps most beautifully, and achingly depressingly, on a B-side track, 'Seconds').
 Cocker's present-tense narrators threaten desperate attacks against their oppressors, or more likely bemoan their own and others' sorry states; only the past brings forth happy times, as in 'Live Bed Show', 'Sorted for E's and Whizz', 'Babies', and 'Disco 2000'.
 These songs suggest that, once, in the past, two or more individuals actually shared a goal long enough to enjoy each other's company.
 Alas, it was not to be.